Friday, November 25, 2016

 I am not talking about the kid who works hard anyway and will do well no matter what the circumstances.
 I'm talking about the majority of kids who don't like school but will tolerate it if they are given material things.

-Many studies conclude that paying kids to learn decreasing their intrinsic motivation to perform those activities, weakens their internal drive to learn, and removes their love, if any, for learning.
+Many studies conclude that paying kids to learn decreases their intrinsic motivation to perform those activities, weakens their internal drive to learn, and removes their love, if any, for learning.
 Here is a good, short impactful article.

 Instead of Gucci bags, Prada flats, BMW's or fifty dollar bills;